 - Insert the CF card into your PC or laptop (you might need to use a CF card reader for this).

-- When prompted, select a location to house the recovered files.
-Make sure you do not select a destination that is on the same drive as the one you are recovering from.
+- When prompted, select a location to store the recovered files.
+Make sure you do not select a destination on the same drive as the one you are recovering from.

 - Click OK and Disk Drill will recover the found files to the selected destination.

-CleverFiles offers such a service.
+One of the most reputable providers of CF card recovery services is CleverFiles Data Recovery Center.
 If you have a CF card that Disk Drill (or another solution) cannot save, reach out to them (or another company) so they can recover your lost files.
+The recovery process typically goes like this:

 Top 5 Best CF Card Recovery Software for Mac and Windows